The Sight (Hunter novel)

 The Sight is a children's fantasy novel.
-It was released on 24 April 2007, and it is the first installment of the Warriors: Power of Three series by Erin Hunter.
+It was published on 24 April 2007, and it is the first installment of the Warriors: Power of Three series by Erin Hunter.
 The book was recommended as Children's Summer Reading by the Washington Post Children's Book Club.

 Plot summary

 In the prologue, it is revealed that near the conclusion of Firestar's Quest, a prophecy was sent to Firestar by a cat in StarClan.
 After a report of a fox and her cubs loose in ThunderClan territory, the three kits, Lionkit, Hollykit, and Jaykit, secretly leave camp and try to track down the foxes and help their Clan.
 They end up in trouble, but are saved by a patrol.
 A few moons later, Hollypaw becomes Leafpool's (the medicine cat) apprentice; Lionpaw becomes Ashfur's apprentice; and Jaypaw becomes Brightheart's apprentice.

 At a Gathering, all Clans have little to report.
 In the middle of the Gathering, two unknown cats appear.
 The Clans realize they are Graystripe, with a new friend, Millie.
-Graystripe was thought to have died when Twolegs took him away in The New Prophecy.
+Graystripe was thought to have died when humans took him away in The New Prophecy.
 Instead, he managed to escape with the help of Millie, and found the new home with the help of Barley and Ravenpaw.
 It turns out all of the forest was destroyed.
 The Clans leave, and Graystripe and Millie return to ThunderClan, exhausted.

 The return of Graystripe causes another problem.
 Firestar appointed Brambleclaw as the new deputy, assuming Graystripe had died, yet Graystripe was still alive.
 To help make the decision on who should be deputy, Firestar sends Leafpool to the Moonpool to talk with StarClan.
 Leafpool is told that Firestar needs to make his own choice.
 Jaypaw follows her and when Leafpool sees him, she is amazed.
 In the end, Brambleclaw stays as deputy since he knows the Clan (and the new territories) better.